Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Open-Universe Assistance Games

 In a POMDP, the goal is to maximize the cumulative discounted reward $\mathbb{E}\left[\sum_t \gamma r(s_t) \right]$.
 A solution to a POMDP is a policy $\pi$ that maps the action-observation history $\{(a_t, o_t)\}$ to a probability distribution over the current action $\pi: \left(A \times O\right)^* \rightarrow A.$ A classic result states that optimal POMDP policies only depend on the agent's \emph{belief} about the latent state.
 This allows us to abuse notation and write policies as functions of a distribution over states $\pi: \Delta(S) \rightarrow A.$

-In our grocery shopping example, the state space has two components: 1) an inventory that tracks whether an item is in stock; and 2) a cart that tracks which items are queued for purchase.
+In our grocery shopping example, the state space has two components: an inventory that tracks whether an item is in stock, and a cart that tracks which items are queued for purchase.
 The observations are the success of adding an item to the cart and the results of search queries.
 The actions include searching the inventory, adding items to the cart, and checking out.
 The reward function indicates how well the cart matches the user's preferences and is zero until the items are purchased.
 The belief state is a distribution over which items are in stock.
-Optimal policies query the inventory to learn which items are in stock, add items to the cart, and balance the reward for the final cart against the total number of actions.
+Optimal policies query the inventory, add items to the cart, and balance reward against action cost.
+POMDPs handle uncertainty over the world state, but the reward function is fixed and known.